-Upon the completion of this offering, we expect our audit committee will consist of has determined satisfies the independence requirements for audit committee members under the listing standards of the and Rule 10A-3 under the Exchange Act.
-Each member of our audit committee meets the financial literacy requirements under the rules and regulations of and the SEC.
-The chair of our audit committee will be , who our board of directors has determined is an "audit committee financial expert" as defined by Item 407(d) of Regulation S-K.
+Upon the completion of this offering, we expect our audit committee will consist of and the Exchange Act.
+Each member of our audit committee meets the financial literacy requirements under the rules and regulations and the SEC.
+The chair of our audit committee will be and the second of directors has determined is an "audit committee financial expert" as defined by Item 407(d) of Regulation S-K.